PySimpleGUI/PySimpleGUI/.github/ISSUE_TEMPLATE/issue-form---must-fill-in-this-form-with-every-new-issue-submitted.md

 - [ ] Note that there are also Demo Programs under each port on GitHub
 - [ ] Run your program outside of your debugger (from a command line)
 - [ ] Searched through Issues (open and closed) to see if already reported
+- [ ] Try again by upgrading your PySimpleGUI.py file to use the current one on GitHub.
+Your problem may have already been fixed but is not yet on PyPI.

 ### Description of Problem / Question / Details